|

 - ONYEKA:

-Feminine nickname for African Igbo unisex Onyekachukwu,
+Feminine short form of African Igbo unisex Onyekachukwu,

 meaning "who is greater than God?"